Brief History of Diving Equipment

 During these years, diving was accessible for the privileged few.
 August Siebe engineered ‘deep-sea diving helmets’ based on the improved design of the Dean Brothers, through his company ‘Siebe & Gorman’ the helmet design evolved to include the 12 bolt design and oval windows.
 This made the suit water-tight, so some might credit Siebe for coming up with the first drysuit.
 The porthole to the ‘Silent World’ was opened to the public eye, by the world-renowned French, explorer Jacques-Yves Cousteau.
 As an inventor, he developed the first regulator with on-demand air, at ambient pressure.
 Together with Gagnam, a friend & engineer, they designed and manufactured the ‘Aqualung’, a design that has changed very little throughout the years.
 Cousteau’s name is synonymous with diving not as an inventor but due to the simple fact that he kept on dreaming, he kept on exploring further and deeper in the undersea world.
 An ever-increasing public interest in recreational diving was generated with Cousteau’s films & documentaries that depicted never-seen footage of marine life, shipwrecks and tropical destinations.

 He travelled the world with his underwater camera & his crew aboard the Calypso (a vessel he bought from Malta).
 They conducted oceanographic research and filmed several movies that even won them an Oscar.
-Jacques-Yves Cousteau’s capacity for curiosity explains the most bewildering aspects of the drive to exploration, a drive-in which he manifested in others.
+Jacques-Yves Cousteau’s capacity for curiosity explains the most bewildering aspects of the drive to exploration, a drive in which he manifested in others.

 Self, Contained, Underwater, Breathing, Apparatus, has provided us with the opportunity to marvel at the beauty of the ocean…throughout the years, diving has become safer and more accessible worldwide.
 The equipment used has changed and has changed the way we dive.
 Looking back at the roots of the sport, one can appreciate the advances made that facilitated the way dive.
 The future looks bright and promising with more equipment & technologies coming our way.